nelsonfigueroa/nelson.cloud/content/posts/2021_02_23_insertion_order_iteration_of_maps_in_go.md

 Key: f 	 Value: 5
 ```

-Now each key and value is printed in insert order.
+Now each key and value is printed in insertion order.